Medical Information Privacy Notice

 If a use or disclosure of health information described above in this notice is prohibited or materially limited by other laws that apply to us, it is our intent to meet the requirements of the more stringent law.

 - You have the right to ask to restrict uses or disclosures of your information for treatment, payment, or health care operations.
 You also have the right to ask to restrict disclosures to family members or to others who are involved in your health care or payment for your health care.
-We may also have policies on dependent access that authorize your dependents to request certain restrictions.
-Please note that while we will try to honor your request and will permit requests consistent with our policies, we are not required to agree to any restriction.
+Please note that while we will try to honor your request and will permit requests consistent with our policies, we are not required to agree to any restriction other than with respect to certain disclosures to health plans as further described in this notice.

 - You have the right to ask to receive confidential communications of information in a different manner or at a different place (for example, by sending information to a P.O.
 Box instead of your home address).
-We will accommodate reasonable requests where a disclosure of all or part of your health information otherwise could endanger you.
+We will accommodate reasonable requests.
 In certain circumstances, we will accept your verbal request to receive confidential communications; however, we may also require you confirm your request in writing.
-In addition, any requests to modify or cancel a previous confidential communication request must be made in writing.
+In addition, any request to modify or cancel a previous confidential communication request must be made in writing.
 Mail your request to the address listed below.

-- You have the right to see and obtain a copy of certain health information we maintain about you.
-If we maintain your health information electronically, you will have the right to request that we send a copy of your health information in an electronic format to you.
+- You have the right to see and obtain a copy of certain health information we maintain about you such as medical records and billing records.
+If we maintain a copy of your health information electronically, you will have the right to request that we send a copy of your health information in an electronic format to you.
 You can also request that we provide a copy of your information to a third party that you identify.
 In some cases, you may receive a summary of this health information.
-You must make a written request to inspect and copy your health information or have your information sent to a third party.
+You must make a written request to inspect or obtain a copy your health information or have your information sent to a third party.
 Mail your request to the address listed below.
 In certain limited circumstances, we may deny your request to inspect and copy your health information.
 If we deny your request, you may have the right to have the denial reviewed.
 We may charge a reasonable fee for any copies.

-- You have the right to ask to amend certain health information we maintain about you such as claims and case or medical management records, if you believe the health information about you is wrong or incomplete.
+- You have the right to ask to amend certain health information we maintain about you such as medical records and billing records if you believe the information is wrong or incomplete.
 Your request must be in writing and provide the reasons for the requested amendment.
 Mail your request to the address listed below.
 If we deny your request, you may have a statement of your disagreement added to your health information.

 - You have the right to receive an accounting of certain disclosures of your information made by us during the six years prior to your request.
 This accounting will not include disclosures of information made: (i) for treatment, payment, and health care operations purposes; (ii) to you or pursuant to your authorization; and (iii) to correctional institutions or law enforcement officials; and (iv) other disclosures for which federal law does not require us to provide an accounting.

-- If you have any questions about this notice or want information about exercising your rights, please call the AbleTo Call CenterPhone: 646-558-3245 or Email: email@example.com
+- Contacting your Provider.
+If you have any questions about this notice or want information about exercising any of your rights, please call 1-646-558-3245.

 - Submitting a Written Request.
 You can mail your written requests to exercise any of your rights, including modifying or cancelling a confidential communication, requesting copies of your records, or requesting amendments to your record, to us at the following address: